Rebecca Chance

-Lauren Milne Henderson is an English freelance journalist and novelist who also writes as Rebecca Chance.
+Lauren Milne Henderson (born 1966) is an English freelance journalist and novelist who also writes as Rebecca Chance.
 Her books include thrillers/bonkbusters/chick lit, mysteries, Tart Noir, romantic comedies, and young adult.
 Between 1996 and 2011 Henderson published 17 books under her own name.
 She began writing as Rebecca Chance in 2009, and now writes novels exclusively as Rebecca Chance.

 Biography

 Lauren Henderson was born in Hampstead, London.
 She attended North London Collegiate School (the model for Wakefield Hall in the Scarlett Wakefield “Kiss” series) and then St Paul’s Girls' School (the model for St Tabby’s).
 She then studied English Literature at Cambridge University.